Web

 These are helpers for making various web requests.

-Note that these helpers can be invoked directly from self.helpers
+Note that these helpers can be invoked directly from self.helpers, e.g.:

 self.helpers.request("https://www.evilcorp.com")